Chapter 5: Which Camp are you Going to?

 My father and I shared a common fantasy that we could take her to a ‘good hospital’ and at the front door, smarter docs would be waiting.
 They would put their considerable brains together and come up with a plan.
 In reality, she was sick as hell, a metabolic, malnourished disaster.
 A bloated, weak 81 year old woman on dialysis.
 She had no meaningful rehabilitation for her knee and best case, would never walk again unassisted.
 We would have to wait this out, in this hospital and with these doctors.
 We all focused on her kidneys as they seemed pivotal.
 In retrospect, I’m not sure they were.

 Tuesday, January 8th, 2013: I receive an iMessage from Susan.
 She is bedside and includes a picture of Mary on a bedpan.
 The message said something like “Mary is urinating!”
 What a strange but wonderful message.
 In this picture Mary has a broad grin, like a toddler who had successfully pooped by itself.
 Her spirits lift and I call to congratulate her.
 She was giddy and chatty.
 I forward the message to my cousin Peter, in Rochester NY.
-He is a hospitalist there, Karen and David’s stalwart, extra ear and strong shoulder to lean on, as well as medical soundboard.
+He is a hospitalist there, K and David’s stalwart, extra ear and strong shoulder to lean on, as well as medical soundboard.

 (Mary smiling in her hospital bed after urinating a few pitiful drops)

 Peter does not ‘do’ e-mail but messages me back from what I imagine an ancient flip phone “She looks gud!”
 It was a false alarm.
 This was the last time she ever urinated.

 (I don’t have many pictures of cousin Peter, so this will have to do)